hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 21. Stoke Newington

 * Clissold Park is lovely.
-* Abney Park cemetery is beautiful.
+* Abney Park Cemetery Trust -  a beautiful cemetery, especially wonderful for a stroll on a hot summer day as it stays cool.
 * La Fromagerie - cheese shop.

 **Food and drink:**